Implementation

 });

-Issuer app should get the token of the selected card and check the token state.
-If token state matches value TOKEN_STATE_NEEDS_IDENTITY_VERIFICATION, card provisioning has entered yellow path.
-Once matching GooglePayTokenInfo is available, use MeaPushProvisioning.GooglePay.tokenize(GooglePayTokenInfo, String, Activity, GooglePayTokenizeListener) for continuing provisioning.
+Your issuer app should get the token of the selected card and check the token state.
+If the token state matches the value TOKEN_STATE_NEEDS_IDENTITY_VERIFICATION, card provisioning has entered yellow path.
+Once a matching GooglePayTokenInfo is available, use MeaPushProvisioning.GooglePay.tokenize(GooglePayTokenInfo, String, Activity, GooglePayTokenizeListener) to continue provisioning.

-In general GooglePayTokenInfo of the card can be fetched using MeaPushProvisioning.GooglePay.checkWalletForCardToken(...), however for some issuers or processors backend only provides active tokens and does not provide pending tokens that have entered yellow path.
-See sections below for each of the cases.
+Generally, you can fetch the GooglePayTokenInfo of the card using MeaPushProvisioning.GooglePay.checkWalletForCardToken(...).
+However, for some issuers or processors, their backend only provides active tokens and doesn't provide pending tokens that have entered yellow path.
+See the sections below for each case.

 Pending Tokens Available via Backend

-After finding card with MeaPushProvisioning.GooglePay.checkWalletForCardToken(MppCardDataParameters cardData, GooglePayTokenListener listener) in Google Pay wallet, check the state of the token.
-If token state matches TOKEN_STATE_NEEDS_IDENTITY_VERIFICATION, card push provisioning has entered yellow path and requires additional user authentication.
+After finding a card with MeaPushProvisioning.GooglePay.checkWalletForCardToken(MppCardDataParameters cardData, GooglePayTokenListener listener) in the Google Pay wallet, check the token state.
+If the token state is TOKEN_STATE_NEEDS_IDENTITY_VERIFICATION, card push provisioning has entered the yellow path and requires additional user authentication.

-Show "Add to Google Pay" button and call MeaPushProvisioning.GooglePay.tokenize(GooglePayTokenInfo, String, Activity, GooglePayTokenizeListener) to continue push provisioning, when the button is tapped.
+Show the "Add to Google Pay" button and call MeaPushProvisioning.GooglePay.tokenize(GooglePayTokenInfo, String, Activity, GooglePayTokenizeListener) to continue push provisioning when the button is tapped.

 MeaPushProvisioning.GooglePay.checkWalletForCardToken(cardDataParameters, new GooglePayTokenListener() {